jjvanzon/Circular-Language-Spec/constructs-drafts/access-control-loose-ideas.md

 Security is now present at the heart of the system.
 It is intrinsically part of the Code.
 It is not a module of Code, but it is very present in it.
 The access modifiers Public and Private are actually a security feature now.
 There is no distinction between user access control and programmatic access modifiers.
 They are both about who can access what out of what position.

-The Concept Literals feature of code makes it possible to integrate security keywords into the programming language.
+The Aspect Literals feature of code makes it possible to integrate security keywords into the programming language.

 -----